- What is a patent?

 - Am I free to do something as long as it is described in my patent?

 Not necessarily.
 A patent is a negative right, allowing the owner of the patent to exclude others from the claimed invention.
 A patent does not give the right to use the invention.
 Where a patented invention is an improvement that adds something to an earlier patented invention, using the new patented invention may involve infringing the patent for the earlier patented invention.

 For example, where there is a patent claiming a stool with at least three legs, a further patent may be available if someone subsequently invents a four-legged stool with an inventive stability mechanism.
 However, a patent for a four-legged stool does not give the owner the right to produce a four-legged stool without the permission of the owner of the patent for a stool having at least three legs, since a four-legged stool also includes at least three legs.
 The patent for a stool with four legs and an inventive stability mechanism can only be used to stop other people from producing a stool with four legs and the inventive stability mechanism.

 - Is there patent insurance that can help me pay for litigation?

-Yes, there are companies with which you can obtain insurance for your patent in cases of patent infringement which may help minimize the costs of litigation, and, if applicable, the damages that have to be paid out.
+Yes, there are companies with which you can obtain insurance against the risk of patent infringement which may help fund the costs of litigation, and, if applicable, the damages that have to be paid out.

 - Can I create derivative works using an item that is already patented?

 Yes.
-In fact, most patents that are granted worldwide right now are for improvements or modifications on already existing items.
+In fact, most patents are for improvements or modifications on already existing items.
 However, you may need to get the permission of the owners of patent rights in the original product, such as by way of a licensing agreement.